-ZUGU was founded in 2010 when Tim was looking at iPad cases and realized he was going to be faced with the same frustration he had with iPhones.
-At that time, cases were so difficult to prop up, and none of them took this issue seriously—they all just offered the same two angle folio that was very unstable.
+ZUGU was born in 2010 when founder Tim Angel was looking at iPad cases and realized he was going to be faced with the same frustration he always had trying to prop up his iPhone.
+He knew a bigger screen meant a bigger problem and decided to do something about it.

-As a young 25-year-old self-proclaimed inventor & entrepreneur looking to prove himself, he decided he would do whatever it took to create the best and most innovative case in the world by achieving the perfect balance of function and aesthetics.
+As a young 25-year-old self-proclaimed inventor & entrepreneur looking to prove himself, he decided he would do whatever it took to create the most innovative adjustable stand case in the world by achieving the perfect balance of function and aesthetics.

 Tim Angel & Son Karter